August 27, 2024

 Third, job gains and wage hikes are boosting consumer income although inflation is eroding the nominal increase in income.
 Real disposable income has been slowing in recent months and has risen just 1.0% in the past year.

-The housing affordability index came in at 95.9 in April which means that potential buyers had 4.1% less income than was necessary to purchase a median-priced home.
-With income continuing to rise slowly, with mortgage rates declining, and prices rising slowly, housing affordability should increase somewhat in 2024 which should put some spark into both new and existing home sales.
+The housing affordability index came in at 93.3 in June which means that potential buyers had 6.7% less income than was necessary to purchase a median-priced home.
+With income continuing to rise slowly, mortgage rates declining, and prices rising slowly, housing affordability should increase somewhat in 2024 which should put some spark into both new and existing home sales.

-The supply of existing homes available for sale is near a record low level.
-However, as builders step up the pace of production the supply of available homes should increase somewhat as the year progresses.
+After reaching a record low level, the supply of existing homes available for sale has begun to climb and now at 4.0 months is the highest it has been in four years.
+As builders step up the pace of production the supply of available homes should increase somewhat as the year progresses.
 If that is the case, home prices should rise more slowly later this year.

-We expect 2.8% GDP growth in the second quarter followed by 1.5-2.0% in the second half of the year.
+We expect 0.9% GDP growth in the third quarter followed by 1.6% in the fourth quarter of the year.
 The ratio of consumer debt to income remains very low.
 The economy keeps cranking out jobs and wages keep rising slowly which should boost consumer income and spending.
 Mortgage rates are likely to fall somewhat in the months ahead.
 The stock market is at a record high level.
-The Fed will initiate an easing cycle later this year, probably close to yearend.
+The Fed will initiate an easing cycle next month which will continue for more than a year.

 Stephen Slifer